manishsongirkar/lighthouse-automation-suite/README.md

 ### For Large URL Lists
 - Start with small batches (10-20 URLs)
-- Use longer delays (15-30 seconds)
+- Use longer delays (15-30 seconds) between requests
-- Run during off-peak hours
+- Run during off-peak hours to avoid rate limiting
-- Monitor for rate limiting
+- Monitor for rate limiting and adjust delays accordingly
+- Consider disabling screenshots for very large batches to save time and space

+### For Screenshot Capture
+- Ensure adequate disk space (approximately 300-400 KB per URL)
+- Use screenshots for important analyses and client deliverables
+- Full HD screenshots are ideal for presentations and documentation
+- Screenshots can be disabled for routine monitoring to improve speed

 ### For Accurate Results
-- Test the same URLs multiple times
+- Test the same URLs multiple times for consistency
 - Compare results across different time periods
-- Consider geographic location differences
+- Consider geographic location differences in CDN performance
-- Account for CDN and caching effects
+- Account for caching effects and server load variations

 ## 🛡️ Anti-Detection Features

-- Random user agents
+- Random user agents for each browser session
-- Disabled automation flags
+- Disabled automation flags and detection bypassing
 - Navigator.webdriver property masking
-- Configurable request delays
+- Configurable request delays between URL processing
-- Headless browser operation
+- Optimized headless browser operation
+- Performance-focused Chrome settings to avoid detection

 ## 📁 Project Structure